Update: 22 October 2017

 Modified from Nourishing Traditions by Sally Fallon (pg.
 609)

 Add enough carrots to yield 6-10 oz.
-Multi-color heirloom carrots have less sugar and are not hybridized, but hard to find.
-Raw cream is high in vitamin D, added to carrot juice it helps the body convert carotene more efficiently into vitamin A (retinol).
+Whole milk and cream are high in vitamin D and provide a nice balance to the sugar (a nice flavor too), added to carrot juice it helps the body convert carotene more efficiently into vitamin A (retinol).
 This remedy is used successfully in European clinics for treatment of cancer, psoriasis and other diseases.

 Process carrots in a low RPM (masticating) juicer to maintain the highest quality nutrition and reduce oxidation.
 Stir in cream (or raw milk or yogurt).
-Sip slowly.
+Sip slowly for maximum enjoyment.

 Mineral and stain buildup on jucier parts and on the screen can reduce yeild and even damage the jucier.
 But cleaning the parts can be quite difficult.
 Here is a recipe for an easy-to-use, non-toxic, homemade oxygen cleaner.
 Soak the parts in a container until the residue brushes off easily (soak up to an hour or over night is fine).